Tennis Elbow

 Tennis Elbow most commonly affects people aged 30 to 50, but is not limited to this age range, due to the link with repetitive activity.

-Quite often a single cause or starting point for Tennis Elbow isn’t easy to identify as it can begin in a very mild way developing gradually and worsening over weeks or months.
+Quite often a single cause or starting point for Tennis Elbow isn’t easy to identify as it can begin very gradually and worsening over weeks or months.

 Common symptoms are: